paldenlama01/Data_Analysis_YouTube_Case_Study/README.md

 - **NLTK / TextBlob** – Sentiment analysis and tokenization
 - **WordCloud** – Visual representation of common words
 - **YouTube Data API v3** _(optional)_

+## 📦 Dataset Access

+The full dataset for this project is **not stored in this repository** to keep the repo lightweight and within GitHub size limits.

+If you need access to the datasets for replication or further analysis, **email me**:

+**Contact:** plama0025@outlook.com